dili91/shakesperean-pokedex/README.md

 ## Running the application
 In order to run the project the following dependencies are required:
-- any distribution of JDK8 or 11+.
+- any distribution of JDK11+.
 Make sure JAVA_HOME environment variable is property set
 - optionally [GraalVM](https://www.graalvm.org/) for native image build and execution
 - optionally [Docker](https://docs.docker.com/) to build project images and run the containerized version of this project